nanographs/Open-Beam-Interface/readme.md

 - [X] Live viewer fast enough to focus and stigmate with
 - [X] Raster pattern mode at 16,384 x 16,384 image resolution, with 8 bit grayscale dwelltimes
 - [X] Order and test V1.0 PCBs
+- [ ] Order and test blanking and external/internal scan sellect PCBs
 - [ ] Refactor gateware to support 16 bit grayscale vector and raster patterning
 - [ ] Implement UI for new 16 bit grayscale imaging, vector and raster patterning modes.
 - [ ] Implement Metadata for saved images

 ## Supported microscopes